 1. Make a shopping list

 Before running to the mall or hopping on your laptop, make a list.
-It may sound silly, but making a list can help keep you on track.
-There are a lot of sales out there right now, which can cause a loss of focus and a tendency to over spend.
-Go through last year’s backpacks and have your kids try on all their clothes to see what still fits.
-You may discover that you need less than you anticipated.
+It may sound unnecessary – you know what you need, right? – but making a list can help keep you on task.
+There are a lot of sales out there right now, which can cause a loss of focus and a tendency to overspend.
+Go through last year’s school supplies, take a close look at the backpacks and lunch bags you have on hand and ask your kids to try on all their clothes to see what still fits.
+You may discover that some things can be carried over into the new school year.

-Many states, including Florida, Missouri and New Mexico, have tax-free weekends coming up, just in time for the back to school shopping season.
-There are restrictions on what you can save on as well as spending limits, so do an internet search for your state to get the scoop.
-If you live in a high-tax state, like Tennessee or Alabama, you could save a bundle shopping tax-free!
+Just in time for the back to school shopping season, many states, including Iowa and Texas, have tax-free weekends coming up.
+There are restrictions on what you can save on as well as spending limits, but this link will help.
+If you live in a high-tax state, like Arkansas or Virginia, you could save a bundle shopping tax-free.

 Rather than rifling through newspaper circulars for savings on groceries and supplies, the Flipp app digitizes those circulars, so you can swipe to browse for savings and check off favorites!
-Flipp also has a shopping list feature to keep you organized.
+Flipp also has a shopping list feature to help you find local deals and keep you organized.

 For online shoppers, the Wikibuy browser extension is incredibly useful.
 It automatically compares prices on Amazon vs. other etailers, it sources and tests coupons for you with the click of one button and keeps you posted when prices drop on items you’ve been searching for.
 It’s a very busy virtual assistant!